UCL-EO/geog0111/docs/020_Python_files.md

 Similarly, we will be used to the idea of accessing `files` on the computer.
 These may be in the local file system, or on some network or cloud storage that might be accessible from the local file system.
 An example of such a file would be some Python code file such as
 [`geog0111/helloWorld.py`](http://localhost:8888/edit/notebooks/geog0111/helloWorld.py).

+Whilst there are low-level tools we can use to access these various types of information, it is better from a programmer's point of view to be able to do this in a consistent and object-oriented manner: as a programmer, shouldn't really need distinguish greatly between a file accessed by a URL and one on the local file system.
+And if you do, you should be able to use much the same sort of methods to do much the same sort of tasks.

+It doesn't quite work like that yet in Python, but the [`pathlib`](https://docs.python.org/3/library/pathlib.html) package goes a long way towards that for local files.
+This doesn't yet exist for URLs in standard Python, but is implemented to a large extent by the package [`urlpath`](https://github.com/chrono-meter/urlpath).
+These are the tools we will be learning to use to access and manipulate files and similar objects.

+We will first introduce [`pathlib`](https://docs.python.org/3/library/pathlib.html) to learn how to deal with local files.

 ### binary and text data